lhajoosten/lhajoosten/README.md

 ## 🎯 About Me
 - 💼 **Full Stack Developer at Crowe Foederer** — building an AI-powered LLM platform for accountancy and BI automation
-- 🚀 Creator of **AIgile** — AI-powered Product Backlog Item generation via conversational interviews
+- 🚀 Creator of **RESOLVE** — Workflow based spec-driven development.
+Turning ambiguity into structured execution
-- 🚀 Creator of **Ragvise AI** — AI-powered learning platform using RAG, Embeddings & MCP
+- 🚀 Creator of **Ragvise AI** — Self-learning platform using AI, ML, RAG, MCP, Agents
-- 🚀 Working privately on a specialized Pull Request AI-Code-Review Agent for FastAPI/Python and React/Typescript
 - 🧠 Passionate about bringing software engineering discipline to AI/ML systems

 ---